Our booking system is currently experiencing a technical issue. Please book via our app whilst the engineers are fixing it. Thank you.

-Each day will start with fresh fruit salad, chai, and special herbal teas for those wanting to detox or fresh coffee for those who don’t.
-After the revitalising morning Yoga class, you’ll have brunch in the sunshine – a feast of freshly squeezed juice, cleansing-energy booster smoothies, tasty fresh tropical fruit, homemade organic yoghurt, a wide selection of dishes (delicious even for those not used to vegetarian food), dhal, rice and salads – YUM!
+Each day will start with power juices, tropical fruits, chai, and special herbal teas for those wanting to detox or fresh coffee for those who don’t.
+After the revitalising morning Yoga class, you’ll have brunch in the sunshine – a feast of freshly squeezed juice, cleansing-energy booster smoothies, tasty fresh tropical fruit, homemade organic yoghurt, and a wide selection of delicious dishes with dhal, rice and salads – YUM!

 Throughout the day you can order small snacks, vitamin and health-booster juices and fresh tropical fruit.
 You can have these at your hut, whilst relaxing in the beach lounge, or on the beach watching the ocean.

-The retreat centre can also arrange transfers to and from the airport for you.
+Bamboo can arrange transfers to and from the airport for you.
 They will meet you at the airport (they’ll have a sign with Bamboo Retreat on it!) and bring you safely and directly to the retreat.

 WHAT’S NOT INCLUDED?